laggycomputer/lcsg-problemsets/lcsg01.typ

 == Who are we?

-The #link("https://icssc.club/")[ICS Student Council] is the official registered campus organization of the students of the school of ICS.
+The #link("https://icssc.club/")[ICS Student Council] is the official registered campus organization of the students of the School of ICS.
 Among our goals is to:

 #quote()[